ucsd-cse130/wi20/index.md

 years, a variety of languages with diverse features have been developed, expressing radically different perspectives of the idea of computation.
-CSE 130 is an introduction to these different perspectives, the fundamental concepts of languages, and how modern language techniques and idioms can be used to engineer software systems.
-For this purpose, we shall focus on three different paradigms -- functional, object-oriented and logic programming as embodied in Haskell, Scala and Prolog.
+CSE 130 is an introduction to some of these perspectives, as well as the fundamental concepts of languages.
+We shall focus on two different paradigms -- functional and logic programming as embodied in Haskell and Prolog.
 Many students will be encountering these paradigms, languages and idioms for the first time.
 As with spoken languages, these are best absorbed by immersing yourself in the different environments and practicing your skills by